 - NEMA 14 or NEMA 17 stepper motors get hot when they run, a 3D printed PLA enclosure may not be able to sustain the heat buildup during operation.
 Testing shows that typical operation only lasts a 5-10sec then pause.
 Hopefully this should not raise the temperature too high.

-- For this design I have chose the NEMA 14 motor dues to its size.
-However to get an even more powerful motor and scaling this design should not be too much effort.
+- For this design I have chose the NEMA 14 motor dues to its size but I am also going to make a NEMA 17 variant to get an even more powerful device for those that need it.

 - NodeMCU is a better choice because it has VCC in pins.
 The WeMos D1 needs to be powered through the micro USB port.